Right Arrow

 15-18 minutes

-Construction innovation leaders face mounting pressure to deliver measurable results from technology investments while navigating complex integration challenges.
+Construction leaders face mounting pressure to deliver measurable results from technology investments while navigating complex integration barriers.
 Multiple pilot programs run simultaneously across jobsites, each generating incompatible data formats that create operational silos.
 Promising solutions often stall in lengthy IT security reviews while competitors advance with approved alternatives.

 Understanding the integration landscape